 The camera is to be always operational when taking part in an on-track session under Motorsport UK Permit, and able to produce effective and useable footage by the clerk of the course for judicial actions.
 Any camera that has failed to operate or record or has produced footage unable to be used by the official of the meeting, will be deemed to have failed.
 Any failed camera identified during a race season will incur a fine of £50 for the first instance, £75 for the second instance and £100 for every instance after that.

-3.18 Testing Restrictions

-It is not permitted for any Competitor to test, practice or race at the venue within the period of 14 days prior to the Championship Event taking place at that venue.
-The only exceptions to this rule are,

-when testing is scheduled to take place at the venue for all “junior” Drivers and,

-prior to the first round of the season.